freedomofpress/securedrop-protocol/README.md

-# SecureDrop Protocol Research
+# SecureDrop Protocol
 ## Status

+> [!WARNING]
-*This is proof-of-concept code and is not intended for production use.
-The protocol details are not yet finalized.*
+> This is proof-of-concept code and is not intended for production use.
+The protocol details are not yet finalized.

 **January 2025:**  A formal analysis was performed by [Luca Maier](https://github.com/lumaier) in